dairycultist/Pixel-Girls/README.md

 - befriending women by giving them their favourite item
   - "Follow me" / they follow you
   - "Stick around this place" / they wander around, but never get too far from where you told them to stay. good for villages!
-- women who you've befriended can be told to do stuff (like the mod Touhou Little Maids)
+- women who you've befriended can be told to do stuff (like the mod Touhou Little Maids, I need to figure out how to do a mouse GUI tho)
 - remove sus hurt sounds
+- make speech part of translation file

 ### Thanks to
 - [This women for making pain sounds and posting them online](https://freesound.org/people/MadamVicious/sounds/218190/)